codarrenvelvindron/codarren.github.io/_drafts/Python_lambda_functions_explained.md

 To understand how lambda functions work.

-We'll be using the concept of a normal function.
+We'll contrast with a normal function.

 In the function below, we have a function that converts a string to uppercase.
 ```